| SEARCH: | ||

 NMR spectroscopy is among the most powerful analytical techniques for the elucidation of chemical structure.
 It has the capability of providing detailed information about structure and dynamics of molecules as well as how atoms are connected to each other.
 NMR can identify different nuclei in a molecule and analyze large proteins and other large molecules using three dimensional (3-D) techniques.
-This instrument provides powerful information for the researcher to indentify compounds, study the structure-function relationship of atoms or the molecules in which they are contained.
+This instrument provides powerful information for the researcher to identify compounds, study the structure-function relationship of atoms or the molecules in which they are contained.

 Probes